moah0911/Demon/README.md

 <div align="center">
   <img src="https://via.placeholder.com/200x200?text=Demon" alt="Demon Logo" width="200" height="200">
-  <h3>A modern, expressive programming language</h3>
+  <h3>A modern, expressive programming language with built-in data structures and algorithms</h3>
 </div>

 ## Overview

 Demon is a dynamic programming language designed for clarity, expressiveness, and ease of use.
-It combines the best features of modern languages with a clean syntax and powerful abstractions.
+It combines the best features of modern languages with a clean syntax and powerful abstractions, with a special focus on built-in data structures and algorithms.

 ```demon
 // Hello World in Demon